5 Motivational Books Like The Four Agreements

 2. Eat, Pray, Love: One Woman’s Search for Everything Across Italy, India, and Indonesia

 The narrator of this book is the author herself, Elizabeth Gilbert.
-It’s about the journey of her travel to three different countries where she spends her time off around one year and devotes four months to each of these three countries.
-She is a lady in her mid-thirties, and she has been going through a rough divorce of her marriage of eight years.
-So She’s mostly into depression and guilt consciousness and asking herself questions about how and when things would have gone wrong in her marriage.
+It’s about her travel journey to three different countries where she spends her time off around one year and devotes four months to each of these three countries.
+She is a lady in her mid-thirties and has been going through a rough divorce of her marriage of eight years.
+So, She’s mostly into depression and guilt consciousness and asking herself questions about how and when things would have gone wrong in her marriage.

-One day Elizabeth decides to take a break and to travel alone.
-So after her divorce and all is settled, she takes a year’s sabbatical, and she sets off to travel alone.
-So she travels to Italy, India, and Indonesia, respectively, thereby seeking the art of eating, praying, and love through these three countries.
+One day, Elizabeth decides to take a break and travel alone.
+So, after her divorce and all is settled, she takes a year’s sabbatical and sets off to travel alone.
+So she travels to Italy, India, and Indonesia, respectively, seeking the art of eating, praying, and love through these three countries.

 She sets off to Italy, and there she eats a lot.
 She meets Italian friends, and she roams around Rome.
-Then she moves to India.
-There she lives in an ashram for about four months, and then she learns yoga and meditation and devotion and prayer, and she makes you be friends.
+Then, she moved to India.
+There, she lives in an ashram for about four months, learns yoga, meditation, devotion, and prayer, and makes friends.

 If this book shows her journey through these three countries, it’s not a journey or a traveling memoir.
 It’s her journey to heal herself, find her perspective, and find her personality.
-But she thinks that she is lost in that whole eight years of marriage.
+But she thinks she is lost in those eight years of marriage.
 You learn how beautiful Rome is or why Indians are so proud of their yoga and meditation methods.
-So if you like The Four Agreements, you must read it.
+So, if you like The Four Agreements, you must read it.

 Author: Elizabeth Gilbert